angular/angular/adev/src/content/guide/http/making-requests.md

 Because of the automatic completion, there is usually no risk of memory leaks if `HttpClient` subscriptions are not cleaned up.
 However, as with any async operation, we strongly recommend that you clean up subscriptions when the component using them is destroyed, as the subscription callback may otherwise run and encounter errors when it attempts to interact with the destroyed component.

-TIP: Using the `async` pipe or the `toSignal` operation to subscribe to `Observable`s ensures that subscriptions are disposed properly.
+Tip: Using the `async` pipe or the `toSignal` operation to subscribe to `Observable`s ensures that subscriptions are disposed properly.

 ## Best practices